rdkcentral/rdk-halif-device_settings/docs/pages/halSpec.md

 Covered as per Doxygen documentations.

 ## Theory of operation and key concepts
-device Settings HAL API is initialized by dsMgr module.
+device Settings HAL API is initialized by DS Manager module.
 RDK-V middleware expected to have complete control over the life cycle over the Device settings HAL module.

 Initialize the modules using function: Init() before making any other Module API calls.
 This call does the module initialization.
 If Init() calls fails, HAL should return the respective error code, so that the client can retry the operation.